 Machine Learning

-Developing a machine learning library or application involves tasks such as numerical computation, matrix operations, iteration and optimization (endless trial and error), and sometimes Parallel Computation.
-It requires not just programming but also a deep understanding of the underlying mathematical and statistical principles.
+Developing a machine learning library or application involves tasks such as numerical computation, matrix operations, iteration and optimization (endless trial and error), classification and clustering procedures, and sometimes Parallel Computation.
+It requires not just skillful programming but also a deep understanding of the underlying mathematical and statistical principles.

 Libraries